luisdsaco/sacsecurity/README.md

 There are several strategies to get this aim.
 This is the easier one but, probably, the less secure too.

 It has been tested in Ubuntu, Arch linux (with Network Manager installed) and Kali linux.

+The next program is a tool written in x86-64 assembler that will find fastly passwords in strings and files.
+It is currently in development.
+You can see the source code at the directory keyfinder.